-Honestly, since then I've noticed that these "Collection DVDs" have kind of been done by numerous companies: Media Factory did one for Captain Tsubasa back in 2010, Takarajimasha has done a "DVD Book" for Cobra every year (each release has a DVD containing episodes of the 80s TV series & a DVD with episodes of the 2010 TV series) and a couple of Ashita no Joe 2 DVDs, & Shogakukan did a "Soccer Selection" for Detective Conan and a couple of Inazuma Eleven GO/Danball Senki W DVDs last year.
-Hey, it's honestly a neat idea that gets anime DVDs on the shelves next to manga (these DVDs are technically categorized as "books") and people can get a lot of content for a small price; these might be the best-priced anime DVDs, in terms of content compared to price, in the history of Japan!
+Honestly, since then I've noticed that these "Collection DVDs" have kind of been done by numerous companies.
+Media Factory did one for Captain Tsubasa back in 2010, Takarajimasha has done a "DVD Book" for Cobra every year (each release has a DVD containing episodes of the 80s TV series & a DVD with episodes of the 2010 TV series) and a couple of Ashita no Joe 2 DVDs, & Shogakukan did a "Soccer Selection" for Detective Conan and a couple of Inazuma Eleven GO/Danball Senki W DVDs last year.
+It's honestly a neat idea that gets anime DVDs on the shelves next to manga, these DVDs are technically categorized as "books", and people can get a lot of content for a small price; these might be the best-priced anime DVDs, in terms of content compared to price, in the history of Japan!

 Golden Ani-Versary's Coverage of 2004 is Public!
 Why Did I Choose 2004, Anyway?
 (July 20)

 As always, the last entry on this list of my personal favorites is a personal, emotional, choice.
-At the end of last year Geoff Tebbets, former reviewer & columnist for the now-defunct Animerica magazine, thought up an intriguing idea: 2013 marks the 50th Anniversary of the debut of Tetsuwan Atom (a.k.a.
+At the end of last year Geoff Tebbets, former reviewer & columnist for the now-defunct Animerica magazine, thought up an intriguing idea.
+2013 marks the 50th Anniversary of the debut of Tetsuwan Atom (a.k.a.
 Astro Boy), so why not celebrate this "Golden Anniversary" by covering how TV anime existed every year, from 1963-2012?
-Knowing that doing such a feat on his own would be impossible he did the only logical thing: Ask for help from his friends, plus a metric ton of people he never met!
-The end result is the Golden Ani-Versary, a blog where 50 different writers' essays about each year have been compiled, and just a couple of days ago the blog finally hit its end with the 2012 essay.
-I sent Geoff a "fun extra" that I hope he uploads onto the blog for the fun of it, but if he doesn't I'm okay with that.
+Knowing that doing such a feat on his own would be impossible, he did the only logical thing: Ask for help from his friends, plus a metric ton of people he never met!
+The end result was the Golden Ani-Versary, a blog where 50 different writers' essays about each year have been compiled, and just a couple of days ago the blog finally hit its end with the 2012 essay.

 Back to the subject, when I first heard about this idea I knew that I had to be a part of it, and I knew which year to cover immediately: 2004.
 This post in particular talks about the reasons behind my choice of year, the end result of which you can read here (Part 1) & here (Part 2), and I just have to state, once again, that I feel very humbled & honored to have been a part of this awesome endeavor.
 Just knowing that my two-part essay is but a piece of a 50-part compilation that also involved the likes of Charles Dunbar, Mike Toole, Daryl Surat, Brian Ruh, and so many other great writers is something that I can hold onto & cherish for the rest of my life; even if small, I was a part of celebrating history.
 Thank you, Geoff, for giving me the "OK" to be a part of this group...
 It means a lot, honestly.